doergestim/bnb_competitive_labs/Cards/DET/Security_Informations_And_Event_Management_Log_Analysis.md

 # Security Informations And Event Management(SIEM) Log Analysis

-# SIEM Log Analysis

-Security Information and Event Management (SIEM) is the process of collecting and analyzing logs from many systems in one place so defenders can spot suspicious activity early.
+**Security Information and Event Management** (**SIEM**) is the process of collecting and analyzing logs from many systems in one place so defenders can spot suspicious activity early.

 Instead of checking logs on each server separately, a SIEM gathers events from endpoints, servers, firewalls, and applications, then helps analysts identify patterns that may indicate compromise.